kinguinltdhk/Kinguin-eCommerce-API/apidocs/order/README.md

-pending | Order is being processed processing | Order awaits dispatch completed | Order is completed, keys can be downloaded out_of_stock | Out of requested quantity with given price error | There was an unrecoverable error in processing order request
+pending | Order is being processed processing | Order awaits dispatch completed | Order is completed, keys can be downloaded